OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

     > [!NOTE]
     > If your add-in wasn't automatically sideloaded, then follow the instructions in [Sideload Outlook add-ins for testing](../outlook/sideload-outlook-add-ins-for-testing.md#sideload-manually) to manually sideload the add-in in Outlook.

 1. In your preferred Outlook client, create a new message and set the subject.
-In the body, add text like "Hey, check out this picture of my dog!".
+In the body, add some text.
+For example, "Hey, here's a picture of my dog!".
 1. Send the message.
 A dialog should pop up with a recommendation for you to add an attachment.

     ![Dialog recommending that the user include an attachment.](../images/outlook-win-smart-alert.png)